Earth Notes: Saving Electricity and Gas: Side Story (2007 to 2011)Updated 2022-09-29.

 As of January 2008 South Africa has been experiencing rolling blackouts (load-shedding) given various constraints on generation and transmission.
 It will likely be several years before this can be fixed.

-One suggestion floating around is to put 'larger' (more than average) users on time-of-day metering where they have to pay more for energy at peak demand (and conversely may pay less at times of low demand).
+One suggestion floating around is to put 'larger' (more than average) users on time-of-day metering where they have to pay more for energy at peak demand.
+(Conversely they may then pay less at times of low demand.)

 Re: Reducing CO2/GHG from electricity generation